UserL4mbda/PSCalculette/README.md

 ```
 f(x) = 3*x-5
 ```
-And to apply the funciton f to the value 4
+And to apply the function f to the value 4
 ```
 f(4)
 > 7